 Getting Here – Via Barr Trail

-Barr Camp is located on the Barr Trail.
+Barr Camp is located 6.5 miles up the Barr Trail.
 Hiking up from the trailhead in Manitou Springs is the most common route to the camp.
 For a description of the hike up Barr Trail see our hiking page.

 Public Transportation – See this page for information on public transport to Barr Trail.